eliasisamess/Vincit-Pre-Assignment/README.md

 # Vincit-Pre-Assignment
-A console stock analysis application for Scrooge McDuck.
+A console stock analysist for Scrooge McDuck.
 Pre-assignment for a job application to Vincit.